ChrisWhealy/DistributedSystemNotes/Lecture 16.md

 This is known as the ***"Duelling Proposers Problem"***.

-In this case, we have used three acceptors, but actually only two would have been sufficient to demonstrate nontermination.
+In this case, we have used three acceptors, but actually only two would have been sufficient to demonstrate non-termination.

 ### So, Why Not Just Have One Proposer?